-- There are some changes in quality checks, you might want to include them in case you modified the CHECK_LIST. - The source language attribute was moved from project to a component what is exposed in the API.
-You will need to update Weblate Client in case you are using it. - The database migration to 4.3 might take long depending on number of strings you are translating (expect around one hour of migration time per 100,000 source strings). - There is a change in INSTALLED_APPS. - There is a new setting SESSION_COOKIE_AGE_AUTHENTICATED which complements SESSION_COOKIE_AGE. - In case you were using hub or lab to integrate with GitHub or GitLab, you will need to reconfigure this, see GITHUB_CREDENTIALS and GITLAB_CREDENTIALS.
+- There are some changes in quality checks, you might want to include them in case you modified the CHECK LIST. - The source language attribute was moved from project to a component what is exposed in the API.
+You will need to update Weblate Client in case you are using it. - The database migration to 4.3 might take long depending on number of strings you are translating (expect around one hour of migration time per 100,000 source strings). - There is a change in INSTALLED_APPS. - There is a new setting SESSION_COOKIE_AGE_AUTHENTICATED which complements SES-SION_COOKIE_AGE. - In case you were using hub or lab to integrate with GitHub or GitLab, you will need to reconfigure this, see GITHUB_CREDENTIALS and GITLAB_CREDENTIALS.

-Changed in version 4.3.1: The Celery configuration was changed to add memory queue.
-Please adjust your startup scripts and CELERY_TASK_ROUTES setting.
+• The Celery configuration was changed to add memory queue.
+Please adjust your startup scripts and CEL-ERY_TASK_ROUTES setting.

-Changed in version 4.3.2: The post_update method of addons now takes extra skip_push parameter.
+• The post_update method of addons now takes extra skip_push parameter.